How to give the right financial advice

 As such, any adviser or influencer won’t have a 50/50 chance of “getting it right” because the odds are much higher due to the complex variety of personalities, preferences and circumstances.
 Ultimately, most comments you hear might sound bad recommendations if not personally tailored to your personality.

 2) The timing.
 Even if we match the right advice for the right person, it is still vital to receive it timely.
 Over the years, or even during the same day, our priorities change, our needs and desire change, our mood or attitude change.
 It is imperative to hear the right advice at the right moment when we have the right mindset for finding it…”right”.
 Do you recall a great piece of advice you received months or years ago that you no longer feel right?
 It happens.
 Situations changes.
 You change.
 It is important to receive the right advice when the time is right.

 3) The format.
 More information is NOT always better.
 Search costs and opportunity costs exist.
 Bad information is often worse than no information at all.
 There is a responsibility to find and share quality signals rather than report more unstructured news and facts (noise).
 If contents are too complex, long or difficult to execute, it is a missed opportunity.

 4) Lack of empathy.
 When it comes to advising and/or changing people’s minds, it isn’t easy to jump from one side opinion to the other.
-You can’t jump down the spectrum.
 You have to slide down it because any idea that is sufficiently different from your current worldview, it will feel threatening.
 Japanese writer Haruki Murakami once wrote, “Always remember that to argue, and win, is to break down the reality of the person you are arguing against.
 It is painful to lose your reality, so be kind, even if you are right.”
 Ultimately, if the situation requires it, be kind first, be right later.
 Spanish philosopher Baltasar Gracian wrote: “when you counsel someone, you should appear to be reminding him of something he had forgotten, not of the light he was unable to see.”